RLBF-Group/SheetsQL-ifier/README.md

 The purpose of this app is to take a spread sheet from google sheets and import them to a SQL database.This idealy will make it easier for anyone who has this app to quickly add changes to the database without having write alot of code.
-Currently only the adding a new table works.
+Currently only adding a new table works.However hopefully your team can add new features that makes this an even better project.

 In order to use this app there are few steps need for your intial set - up.